fpgaemu/fpgaemu/docs/emulation.rst

 As we have discussed at length, FPGAs provide an unparalleled combination of performance and flexibility that rivals even the most expensive processors (of course, industry-grade FPGAs cost quite a bit too).
 This reprogrammability allows FPGAs to excel at one of their most interesting applications --- **hardware emulation** or the method of copying the behavior of another hardware sample.
-Referring back to our Apple M1/Qualcomm 888 example, instead of manufacturing new designs on the assumption that they will work 100% of the time, most if not all semiconductor companies first use FPGAs to emulate their chips.
+Referring to our Apple M1/Qualcomm 888 example, instead of manufacturing new designs on the assumption that they will work 100% of the time, most if not all semiconductor companies first use FPGAs to emulate their chips.
 Hardware emulation allows these manufacturers to debug their designs in simulated but realistic conditions before